andrewmzhang/andrewmzhang-2021/_posts/2023-07-24-running-step-ca-in-docker-w-yubikey.md

 not any clear instructions on how to use the `smallstep/step-ca:hsm` image with a Raspberry Pi.

 I recommend trying to set up what's in the guide, so you have a general idea of how the file structure works.
-I'm going to document approximately how I setup step-ca
+I'm going to document approximately how I setup step-ca.

 Read the following to understand the parts of a PKI https://smallstep.com/blog/everything-pki/

+The key issue with running this on a docker is that there's a bug in step-ca's dockerfile.hsm.
+See the final step for the fix

 # Requirements
 * Yubikey